c100k/libmodulor/docs/getting-started/008_Switch_to_a_persistent_data_storage.md

 Fill and submit the use case multiple times.

-Open the SQLite database with you with your favorite DB editor (e.g. TablePlus, DBeaver...).
+Open the SQLite database with your favorite DB editor (e.g. TablePlus, DBeaver...).

 ```sh
 open dist/products/SuperTrader/server/uc-data-store.sqlite